Public Ledger for Sensitive Data: Security Model

 In the previous sections the robustness of the protocol against outside attackers and even against the file keeper has been proven.
 To complete the analysis we present now some considerations about the remaining party that participates in the protocol: the users.

 Consider a setting in which the attacker interacts with the protocol as a normal user (thus requests encryption tokens, publishes encapsulated keys and ciphertexts), but then tries to distinguish the encryption of plaintexts of their choice performed by other users.
 Starting from the security game of Definition~\ref{pledsgo}, phases 1 and 2 can be modified removing unlocked key queries but adding queries for encryption tokens given a public key.
-After that the adversary has given to the challenger an encapsulated key, the update of these keys may be requested with queries just like any other key.
-In this way a (possibly malicious) user is modelled, that interacts with the file keeper and can observe the chain and its evolution.
+Once the adversary has given the challenger an encapsulated key, the update of these keys may be requested, just like any other key.
+In this way we model a (possibly malicious) user, that interacts with the file keeper and can observe the chain and its evolution.